 The bank's liquidity profile is supported by the bank's strong retail and CASA depositor base.
-According to the structural liquidity statement as on June 30, 2023, there were no negative cumulative mismatches in the time buckets up to 12 months.
-The liquidity coverage ratio as on June 30, 2023, stood at 159.54%, as against the minimum regulatory requirement of 100%.
-The bank also had an excess statutory liquidity ratio (SLR) of 7.47% as on June 30, 2023, which provides a liquidity buffer, and the bank can borrow against it in case of any liquidity requirement during contingency.
+According to the structural liquidity statement as on September 30, 2023, there were no negative cumulative mismatches in the time buckets up to 12 months.
+The liquidity coverage ratio as on September 30, 2023, stood at 149%, as against the minimum regulatory requirement of 100%.
+The bank also had an excess statutory liquidity ratio (SLR) of 6.26% as on September 30, 2023, which provides a liquidity buffer, and the bank can borrow against it in case of any liquidity requirement during contingency.
 The bank also manages its deposit maturities in a particular time bucket by appropriately modifying deposit rates.
-Furthermore, the bank has access to systemic liquidity like the RBI's Liquidity Adjustment Facility (LAF) and Marginal Standing Facility (MSF) along with access to refinancing from the Small Industries Development Bank of India (SIDBI), the National Housing Bank (NHB), the National Bank For Agriculture And Rural Development (NABARD), etc., and access to call money markets.
+Furthermore, the bank has access to systemic liquidity like the RBI's Liquidity Adjustment Facility (LAF) and Marginal Standing Facility (MSF) along with access to refinancing from the Small Industries Development Bank of India (SIDBI), the National Housing Bank (NHB), the National Bank for Agriculture And Rural Development (NABARD), etc, and access to call money markets.

-Environment, social, and governance (ESG)
+Environment, social, and governance

-• The bank is taking various steps towards ESG like inclusion of sustainable financing, consideration of Environmental aspects while loan origination via Internal Rating Models, taking DEI (diversity, equity and inclusion) initiatives for employment, training of women, rural population belonging to lower strata of society and so on.
+• The bank is taking various steps towards environment, social, and governance (ESG) like inclusion of sustainable financing, consideration of environmental aspects while loan origination via Internal Rating Models, taking diversity, equity and inclusion (DEI) initiatives for employment, training of women, rural population belonging to lower strata of society and so on.